 While a college degree is not necessarily required to get a job as a social media manager, it can increase your chances of securing a position significantly.
 The most popular degrees among social media managers are marketing, communications, or business.

-There are also a number of social media marketing certifications you can get to help you stand out from the crowd.
+There are also several social media marketing certifications to help you stand out from the crowd.
 This includes courses from platforms like Facebook, Twitter, and LinkedIn as well as popular tools like HootSuite.

 Resources to Learn More